 Kate McIntyre is a master's student in the MU School of Journalism and the Master of Public Health Program.
 She holds a bachelor's degree in journalism from California Polytechnic State University-San Luis Obispo.
 McIntyre works at the MU News Bureau, serves as director of public relations for Mizzou Dance Marathon and interns with a Susan G. Komen Foundation grant.
 McIntyre intends to pursue a career in health promotion and education upon graduating in May.

 Use the Submit a Class Note form for shorter updates.
 If you would like to submit more detailed information, use the Submit a Profile form instead.

-Please Note: All text submitted to the J-School may be edited and posted on the J-School's public Web site.
+Please Note: All text and photos submitted to the J-School may be edited and posted on the J-School's public Web site.
 The School does not publish contact information to its public Web pages, particularly e-mail addresses.
 Materials must be in accordance with the University's Acceptable Use Policy.